BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

   + Click on the `Webhooks` on the left hand menu, and then click on `Add webhook`.

   + Copy the Jenkins URL, paste it into `Payload URL` field, add `/github-webhook/` at the end of URL, and click on `Add webhook`.
+  + You need to update the IP address of Jenkins hostname from webhook after re-starting the server

   ``` text
   http://[jenkins-server-hostname]:8080/github-webhook/
   ```